BMBH Emerging Scholars Program

 The BMBH Conference is committed to diversity, equity, and inclusion in our events and the

 Emerging Scholars Program.
-Our commitment to these values is unwavering – across all of our work as academics, administrators, and researchers.
+Our commitment to these values is unwavering – across all our work as academics, administrators, and researchers.

 We welcome applicants from all ethnocultural backgrounds and geographic regions.